Photo above: Unique, spectacular Burren

 Workshop 1: Not Distance, but Depth with Grace Wells

-Begin at Polnabrone Dolmen with an hour to write.
+Polnabrone Dolmen with an hour to write.
 This is such an iconic site, and really the start of so many things in terms of Irish Culture.

-From there we’ll drive across the Burren to St Colman’s hermitage and holy well.
+St Colman’s hermitage and holy well.
 This is a bit of a walk across limestone to Eagle’s Rock where the remains of Colman’s hermitage and holy well are; sticking around with time to write here.

 We return to Doolin via Brigid's Well close to the Cliffs of Moher.
 The whole day will give people a very good sense of place, and a meaningful connection to the landscape and culture.